-The APS is unique amongst the present U.S. light sources in providing highly brilliant X-ray beams at high energies (>20 keV).
+The APS is unique amongst the present DOE light sources in providing highly brilliant X-ray beams at high energies (>20 keV).
 XSD staff have exploited this feature to provide a number of world-leading capabilities in Materials Science, Chemistry, Extreme Conditions, etc. After the upgrade, the APS will have significantly enhanced flux densities at high energies, as well as greatly increased degrees of coherence.
-Utilizing these unique features will require the development of high-energy techniques and instrumentation (e.g., optics, focusing, detectors...).
+Utilizing these unique features will require continued development of novel high-energy techniques and instrumentation.